 - Knowledge of the Henry System of Identification

 - Competency in fingerprinting and modern latent print processing techniques and procedures.

-- Modern criminal investigation methods and criminal identification techniques.
+- Competency in modern criminal investigation methods and criminal identification techniques

 - Radio procedures

 - Intellectual (analytical, problem solving, technical skills; short/term memory);

 - Interpersonal (customer service, oral communication, written communication, teamwork);

 - Self-management (judgment, motivation, planning and organizing, professionalism, quality, quantity, safety and security, adaptability, attendance/punctuality, dependability, initiative, innovation).